sparkgene/aws-iot-fleetwise-edge/docs/dev-guide/edge-agent-dev-guide-renesas-rcar-s4.md

 1. Connect develop machine to R-Car S4 Spider board USB port.
    - USB port is depending on board revision(until B0-1st or since B0-2nd).
    - For more detail, please refer to the section 2.1 "Linux BSP" in "R-Car S4_StartupGuide_x_x_x.pdf".
-1. Power ON S4 Spider board.

    ![](./images/rcar-s4-spider.png)

 1. Use screen command on your develop machine terminal to veiw serial output.
-1. Push Power button to boot the system.
+1. Power on S4 Spider board.
 You can see the count down during U-Boot.
 Hit enter key to stop U-Boot.
 1. Enter following settings to flash the SD card data to board

    ```bash